-Conformance rating Definition Conformance The member's business practices (including its policies, systems, procedures and processes) perform in a way that conforms to the relevant COP provision.
+CONFORMANCE RATING DEFINITION Conformance The member's business practices (including its policies, systems, procedures and processes) perform in a way that conforms to the relevant COP provision.
 The member's business practices (including its policies, systems, procedures and processes) perform in a way that does not wholly conform to the relevant COP provision.
-Minor non-conformances do not result in an imminent significant risk to employees, the community or the environment.
-They can occur when the member: Minor non- has an isolated lapse in the performance, discipline or control of its business practices; conformance • knows it has not complied with a relevant legislative or regulatory requirement but has adequately tried to rectify the non-compliance; has failed to identify a relevant legislative or regulatory requirement; or • is found to have a business practice that does not breach the COP now but could potentially cause a future major non-conformance during the certification period.
-The member's business practices (including its policies, systems, procedures and processes) perform in a way that does not conform to the relevant COP provision.
+Minor non- conformance Minor non-conformances do not result in an imminent significant risk to employees, the community or the environment.
+They can occur when the member: Has an isolated lapse in the performance, discipline or control of its business practices; Knows it has not complied with a relevant legislative or regulatory requirement but has adequately tried to rectify the non-compliance; Is not in compliance with a relevant legislative or regulatory requirement, but has made good faith efforts to comply; or Is found to have a business practice that does not breach the COP now but could potentially cause a major non-conformance.
+Major non- conformance The member's business practices (including its policies, systems, procedures and processes) perform in a way that does not conform to the relevant COP provision.
 Major non-conformances pose an imminent significant risk to employees, the community or the environment.
-They can occur when the member: • has a persistent (or high-impact isolated) lapse in the performance, discipline or control of its business practices; Major non- has not implemented a required provision at all; conformance • has a systemic failure or total lack of controls needed to manage business risks related to the COP; • has failed to identify a relevant legislative or regulatory requirement, or knows it has not complied with one and has not adequately tried to rectify the non-compliance; has a group of related, repetitive or persistent minor non-conformances, indicating inadequate implementation; or • is subject to any finding or observation supported with objective evidence that proves a critical breach, or that raises serious doubts as to whether the member has the business practices to avoid any critical breach.
+They can occur when the member: Has a persistent (or high-impact isolated) lapse in the performance, discipline or control of its business practices; Has not implemented a required provision at all; Has a systemic failure or total lack of controls needed to manage business risks related to the COP; Has knowingly ignored a relevant legislative or regulatory requirement, or has not adequately tried to rectify a non-conformance with a relevant legislative or regulatory requirement; Has a group of related, repetitive or persistent minor non-conformances, indicating inadequate implementation.
+Is subject to any finding or observation supported with objective evidence that proves a critical breach, or that raises serious doubts as to whether the member has the business practices to avoid any critical breach.
+Critical breach The member's business practices (including its policies, systems, procedures and processes) perform in a way that does not conform to relevant COP provision.
+Has finding that is rated as a major non-conformance for any critical provision as per Table 6.
 Not applicable The member cannot conform to the relevant COP provision because of the nature of its business covered by the COP certification scope.
+Refer to Appendix 1 Table A1 for further details.